 For serious reasons, and with the agreement of the principal and, if applicable, the pastor, the school may grant a leave of absence of up to one year (inclusive of all other types of leaves.)
 In order to qualify for such a leave, an employee must have worked at the school for a minimum of three years and met the eligibility requirements listed in Policy 401.
-During the time of leave no salary is paid and no sick time is accumulated.
-Certain benefits may be maintained by the employee during this leave but at full cost to the employee.
+During the time of leave no salary is paid, no benefits are offered, and no sick time is accumulated.